PierreSenellart/provsql/doc/TODO/safe-query-followups.md

      only fires when the user requests it.  ~200-300 LOC including parse-tree surgery for the new column and the composite block-key recording on the worker side.

+### Joint-width hardening (deferred)

+The joint-width UCQ compiler shipped end to end (M1-M4); two hardening items were deliberately left out of the first version and survive here as the only open notes from the retired joint-width specs:

+- **Binary-wire accumulation instead of ternary gate cliques.** The current encoding emits ternary gate cliques along the elimination order; a binary-wire accumulation would shrink the circuit on high-degree states.
+Accepted as-is for v1; a possible future optimisation, not a correctness gap.
+- **Slice-size memory-abort GUC.** Only `provsql.joint_max_treewidth`
+  and `provsql.joint_max_states` bound the run today; a dedicated slice-size budget that aborts gracefully on a memory blow-up (rather than relying on the state cap) is unimplemented.